Frequently Asked Questions

 Democracy Vouchers are a new way for Seattle residents to get more involved in their city government.
 Eligible Seattle residents will receive four $25 paper certificates they can use to support a candidate running for Seattle City Council or City Attorney.
 The program will expand to include the Mayor's race in 2021.

-In order to receive Democracy Vouchers, you must be:
+In order to use Democracy Vouchers, you must be:

 - A Seattle resident,